psidnell/ofexport2/doc/templates/README.md

 By using the "-c" option, the tool operates in context mode.

+It's an error to try and use a project filter in context mode and vice versa.

 #### Matching and Regular Expressions #####

 To search for a task that contains a substring:

-    of2 -te 'name.contains("X")'
+    of2 -ti 'name.contains("X")'

 To use regular expressions:

-    of2 -te 'name.matches(".*ollocks.*")'
+    of2 -ti 'name.matches(".*ollocks.*")'

-Note that the part after the "." here is a java method call from the String class, you can use any method or expression returns a boolean:
+You can use any method or expression returns a boolean:

-    of2 -te 'name.matches(".*ollocks.*") && name.contains("gly") && name.length()>4'
+    of2 -ti 'name.matches(".*ollocks.*") && name.contains("gly") && name.length()>4'

+What's happening here is that the OGLN expression is making direct use of methods on the Java [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) class( e.g. "matches()"), this provides for a great deal of flexibility in what can be achieved in the expressions.

 #### Date Filters ####